KhaledMahfouz5/simple-quran-webapp/README.md

 # simple-quran-webapp
-hassouna-academy quran html,css,js app clone .
+- I have copied this from hassouna-academy quran html,css,js app ... the original has more features than mine ... but I have copied this mini version that has just what I need .
+- checkout the original app from the link `https://hassouna-academy.github.io/0.Quran.html` .